 For the consumer, however, it can also be confusing, especially when plenty of fish oil products claim to be fresh.
 What does it mean for an oil to be fresh?
+What is the best fish oil to take?
 How do we know what to trust?

 Many people are not aware that freshness (or conversely rancidity) is not a purely subjective topic.
 It is something you can measure.
 In terms of omega-3 oils, the three most common measures of rancidity are peroxide, anisidine, and TOTOX values.

 When oils oxidize, they create new byproducts that don’t exist in the fresh oil.
 These byproducts typically give off the fishy taste and smell associated with old fish or turpentine.
 The peroxide and anisidine measurements give an indication of how many of these byproducts have formed in the oil.
 The TOTOX value, which is calculated using the peroxide and anisidine measurements, provides an overall picture of how fresh the oil is.

 As a rule, the lower the oxidation numbers, the fresher the oil.
 GOED (the omega-3 trade association) recommends a peroxide value of 5 mEq/kg and anisidine value of 20 mEq/kg as its upper limit (5).
 But it’s worth noting that some experts believe the values should be lower.
 Omega Cure® typically has a peroxide value of 0.1 mEq/kg, which explains why the oil has no fishy taste or smell.
 For a more in-depth discussion on optimal oxidation numbers, read this article.